buckleylab/Buckley_lab_protocols/Soil_chemistry/DOC_measurement.md

 o	1 mM: 2 mL in 18 mL 0.05 M HCl

 ## Preparing standards and samples
-**Note:** Glassware must be acid washed and/or fired for all standards and samples.
+**Note:** Glassware must be acid washed and/or fired (see above note).

-**Note:** Before you can run your samples, you need to know what % 2M HCl must be added to bring the sample to pH 2.
-Do this on preliminary samples before running your real samples.
+**Note:** Before you can run your samples, you need to know what % 2M HCl must be added to bring the sample to pH 2 so you can program the TOC analyzer to acidify the samples appropriately.
 Acidification removes non-organic C from the sample, such as carbonates.

 1. Prepare standards from stock solutions (ie 1000 ppm KHP/KNO3 and 10-100 mM external stds), diluted in 0.05 M HCl
 2. Before the run, thaw samples if frozen